 - René Descartes actually grappled with a very similar idea in his Meditations On First Philosophy, first published in 1641.
 Descartes proposes the idea that there could be an evil genius or other outside influence keeping him trapped and exposing him to false experiences (a real, full simulated world).
 This shortly follows his own proof of his own existence (the famous Cogito Ergo Sum he is more well known for) and is ultimately resolved, then he goes on to prove that God exists and otherwise codifies his own philosophy and weltanschauung.

 - A common idea is that Real Life is in fact a computer simulation and that everyone is either a body that's hardwired in, or just sophisticated pieces of software, being run by who-knows-what.
-Some have even argued that the quantum uncertainty principle (that is, that all particles of matter fundamentally do not have a definite position or velocity, making everything a tiny bit "fuzzy"), might be due to rounding errors in the simulation software.
-In fact, if the multi-verse theory is true then there are probably many more simulated universes than real ones simply because there would be huge numbers of universes where at least some one has created at least one simulated universe, and if one persons done it once then there would probably be many universes with huge numbers of simulated universes in them (and then some of those might make their own simulated universes).
+In fact, if the multi-verse hypothesis is true then there are probably many more simulated universes than real ones simply because there would be huge numbers of universes where at least some one has created at least one simulated universe, and if one persons done it once then there would probably be many universes with huge numbers of simulated universes in them (and then some of those might make their own simulated universes).
 But it all depends on there being a multi-verse really.

 A similar theory goes as follows: Assume the Universe is finite.
 If the Universe is finite, it can be perfectly recreated in a simulation, given sufficient resources.
 If we can perfectly simulate the Universe, our simulation will contain individuals who will attempt to perfectly simulate their universe.
 As their (simulated) Universe is finite, they will be able to do so.
 This recurses infinitely.
 Therefore, there are potentially an infinite number of simulated universes, each containing one or more simulated universes, with one (real) Universe at the top of the stack.
 It is therefore INFINITELY more likely that we exist within a simulated Universe than the real one.